ezraroi/Human-AI-Collab/output/concepts.md

     - Journal entries become either empty or AI-heavy → signature of *Protein Shake Brain (PSB)*.
     - Future cycles start with weak or nonexistent C.
 - **If the Journal is missing or corrupted:**
-    - Capacity (C) cannot accumulate across Time.
+    - Capacity (C) may not reliably accumulate across Time (when the work carries Identity Stakes).
     - Prior insights cannot be operationalized.
     - Future \|D–C\| gaps become miscalibrated → leading to overwhelm or stagnation.